 Each entity invited by Ecology to participate on the Committee, and which has responded indicating their commitment to participate, shall identify a representative and up to two alternates to participate on the Committee.
+All members of the Committee are expected to work together to make decisions and recommendations to support the preparation of a watershed restoration and enhancement plan that all Committee members support by Ecology's adoption deadline of June 30, 2021.
 Committee members will, in good faith and using their best professional judgement:

-- Actively participate in Committee meetings throughout the planning process; - Review materials in preparation for the meetings;

-- Review materials following the meetings; - Engage in workgroups (if applicable); - Come prepared for discussions and to make decisions (when applicable); and - Commit to implementing the Committee ground rules (see below).
+- Actively participate in Committee meetings throughout the process; - Review materials in preparation for the meetings; - Review materials following the meetings; - Engage in workgroups (if applicable); - Come prepared for discussions and to make decisions (when applicable); and - Commit to implementing the Committee ground rules (see below).

 The chair will consult with the Committee to ensure that adequate time is given for review of materials.
-Meeting materials will be provided at least 7 days before meetings, with a minimum 14 day review period for documents intended for decision-making or that require feedback.
-The chair also understands that members may need to discuss decisions with their organizations and will work with committee members to establish reasonable review time for materials prior to calling for a decision.
+Meeting materials will be provided at least 7 days before meetings, with a minimum 14-day review period for documents intended for decision-making or that require feedback.
+The chair also understands that members may need to discuss decisions with their organizations prior to approval and will work with committee members to establish reasonable review time for materials prior to approval.
 When possible, Committee members will provide the chair reasonable notice if additional review time is needed prior to a decision.